robisim74/angular-l10n/doc/spec.md

 this.translation.init();
 ```
 `[path]{languageCode}` will be the URL used by the Http GET requests.
-So the example URL will be something like: `http://localhost:54703/api/values/en`.
+So the example URI will be something like: `http://localhost:54703/api/values/en`.

 The example above also showed as you can perform a custom action if you get a bad response.

 ### <a name="2.4"/>2.4 Default locale
 The default locale contains the current language and culture.
 It consists of:
-* `language code`: ISO 639 two-letter or three-letter code of the language;
+* `language code`: ISO 639 two-letter or three-letter code of the language
-* `country code`: ISO 3166 two-letter, uppercase code of the country;
+* `country code`: ISO 3166 two-letter, uppercase code of the country

 and optionally:
 - `script code`: used to indicate the script or writing system variations that distinguish the written forms of a language or its dialects.
-It consists of four letters and was defined according to the assignments found in ISO 15924;
+It consists of four letters and was defined according to the assignments found in ISO 15924
-- `numbering system`: possible values include: "arab", "arabext", "bali", "beng", "deva", "fullwide", "gujr", "guru", "hanidec", "khmr", "knda", "laoo", "latn", "limb", "mlym", "mong", "mymr", "orya", "tamldec", "telu", "thai", "tibt";
+- `numbering system`: possible values include: "arab", "arabext", "bali", "beng", "deva", "fullwide", "gujr", "guru", "hanidec", "khmr", "knda", "laoo", "latn", "limb", "mlym", "mong", "mymr", "orya", "tamldec", "telu", "thai", "tibt"
-- `calendar`: possible values include: "buddhist", "chinese", "coptic", "ethioaa", "ethiopic", "gregory", "hebrew", "indian", "islamic", "islamicc", "iso8601", "japanese", "persian", "roc".
+- `calendar`: possible values include: "buddhist", "chinese", "coptic", "ethioaa", "ethiopic", "gregory", "hebrew", "indian", "islamic", "islamicc", "iso8601", "japanese", "persian", "roc"

 For more information see [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).